guillaumeeb/isae-supaero-aibt103-bigdata/src/10_Cloud_Computing.md

 Everyone has its credits/coupons?

-- Create your GCP account, configure your credentials
+- Create your GCP account, configure your credentials, ensure everything is working
-- With the coupons you got, you should see USD 50 of credits (in the billing tab)
+- With the coupons you got, you should see $50 of credits (in the billing tab)
 - Interact with Google cloud console: check all the services
+- Start a first VM instance through the console, watch prices and all the options
+- Create a Google Storage bucket and upload content
 - Connect to google cloud shell and interact with it
-- Create a Virtual Machine and connect to it
-- Create a Google Storage bucket and upload content
+- Follow [this Google codelabs](https://codelabs.developers.google.com/codelabs/cloud-compute-engine#2) to deploy a Website!

 We'll do more this afternoon!